zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 $$

 which makes it the vector analog of the complex amplitude of a scalar time-harmonic wave.

+But can it be characterized by a single amplitude and orientation?
+Intensity?
+Discuss...

 If the angle between the \\(x\\)-axis and the \\(a\\)-axis is \\(\psi\\),